martinsumner/leveled/docs/STARTUP_OPTIONS.md

 The `compaction_low_hour` and `compaction_high_hour` are the hours of the day which support the compaction window - set to 0 and 23 respectively if compaction is required to be a continuous process.

 The `max_run_length` controls how many files can be compacted in a single compaction run.
 The scoring of files and runs is controlled through `maxrunlength_compactionpercentage` and `singlefile_compactionpercentage`.

+## Snapshot Timeouts

+There are two snapshot timeouts that can be configured:

+- `snapshot_timeout_short`
+- `snapshot_timeout_long`

+These set the period in seconds before a snapshot which has not shutdown, is declared to have been released - so that any file deletions which are awaiting the snapshot's completion can go ahead.

+This covers only silently failing snapshots.
+Snapshots that shutdown neatly will be released from locking deleted files when they shutdown.
+The 'short' timeout is used for snapshots which support index queries and bucket listing.
+The 'long' timeout is used for all other folds (e.g. key lists, head folds and object folds).